ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- rnigt t have killed us all.
-sir.
-As it is I shall sue him fdV damages
-for mussing up my coal bin.”
-WEIGHTS AND MEASURES AS RECOGNIZED
 BY THE LAWS OF THE UNITED STATES
 NCM BEK OK COIN US IN A BCSUF.L.
 Of wheat, sixty pounds.